dsccommunity/xSCSMA/README.md

 ### xRunbookDirectory

 * **RunbookPath**: (Required) Path to Runbook(s) to be imported.
 Accepts wildcards.
-* **Published**: Determins if Runbook is published or left as a draft.
+* **Published**: Determines if Runbook is published or left as a draft.
 Defaults to true, publishing the Runbook.
 * **WebServiceEndpoint**: (Required) The web service endpoint of the SMA instance to import the Runbook too.
 * **Port**: Port to reach the web service endpoint.
-Defaults the the SMA default of 9090.
+Defaults to the SMA default of 9090.

 ## Versions

 ### Unreleased

-* Added new resource to manage a single or directory of Runbooks
+* Added new resource to manage a single or directory of Runbooks.

 ### 1.2.1.0